Clinical Case Studies

 The inclusion of these measures in a clinical context further supports the applicability of PROMIS within both the clinical and research communities, facilitating a stronger relationship between clinical practice and health outcomes research.

-Patients receiving care at Shriners Hospitals for Children – Northern California are asked to complete PROMIS Pediatric (ages 8-17) or Parent Proxy (ages 5-7) short forms for Pain Interference, Peer Relationships, Upper Extremity Function, and Mobility on iPads.
-Results are available immediately in the electronic health record through Tonic Health.
-Tonic Health uses the Assessment Center API thereby enabling access to all HealthMeasures self- and proxy-report measures.
+Patients receiving care at Shriners Hospitals for Children were asked to complete PROMIS Pediatric (ages 8-17) or Parent Proxy (ages 5-7) short forms for Pain Interference, Peer Relationships, Upper Extremity Function, and Mobility on iPads.
+In real-time, results were scored and available immediately in the electronic health record through an interface with Tonic for Health.
+Real-time availability to the patients’ physicians provided valuable information and insights on issues that may need to be addressed.
+The combined data was available for statistical purposes.

 To facilitate education with their Spanish-speaking patients, the Shriners team created this two-minute video in Spanish explaining the data collection process.
 Watch the data collection video in Spanish here>>